StoneStepsInc/exiv2-nuget/README.md

 ## Exiv2 Nuget Package

-This project builds a Exiv2 Nuget package with static Exiv2 libraries and header files  for the `x64` platform and `Debug`/ `Release` configurations.
+This project builds an Exiv2 Nuget package with static Exiv2 libraries and header files  for the `x64` platform and `Debug`/ `Release` configurations.